ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_basic_en.md

 ```

-get block by block hash
+Get block by block hash

 ```